 Bacho Foto - stock.adobe.com

-Enterprises are attracted to the simplicity of SaaS offerings, which offload practically everything to the vendor, including compute, storage and networking.
+Enterprises are attracted to the simplicity of SaaS applications, which offload practically everything to the vendor, including compute, storage and networking.

 This cloud computing model leaves enterprises to simply consume the product.
-But with such a heavy dependency on the vendor, enterprises need to make sure the service-level agreement (SLA) meets their needs.
+But with such a heavy dependency on the service provider, enterprises need to make sure the service-level agreement (SLA) meets their needs.

 "Many top SaaS vendors, like Salesforce, publish their uptime on a public site or in a status dashboard in the app and consistently achieve far better uptime than the promise," said Liz Herbert, analyst at Forrester.